 Failing to build in flexibility

 This happens a lot in FMCG tone of voice guidelines – or when an FMCG approach is applied to other sectors.
 In it, you get a very excited description of how a brand should “talk”.
 However, the only situation the creator of this tone of voice is thinking of is a supermarket shelf.
 These voices are bright, chirpy, often cheeky.
 They’re jostling for attention and shelf stand-out.
 But this approach to tone of voice falls apart in any situation that’s more serious.
 We build flexibility into tone of voice using a device called Volume Control®.
-You can find out more about this in our tone of voice book.
+You can find out more about this in our tone of voice book and in this blog post.

 *Please don’t use “dynamic” as a tone of voice characteristic.
 Get more specific.
 Do you mean bright?
 Faster?
 Energetic?
 Enthusiastic?
 What kind of bright?
 Intellectually bright?
 Dazzling?
 How do you dazzle?
 When do you dazzle?
 What does your dazzle feel like?
 Get specific.